 The left and right sinuses and nasal cavities are divided by a wall of cartilage and bone called the nasal septum.
-When the nasal septum becomes shifted this can cause what is known as a deviated septum and may require surgery.
+When the nasal septum becomes shifted and causes significant symptoms, this can cause what is known as a deviated septum and may require surgery.
 The turbinates are ridges of bone covered with mucosa and are located on the lateral walls of the nasal cavity from the front to the back of the nose.

 How do the sinuses work

 The surfaces of the sinuses and the inside of the nose are covered with a very specialized mucosa.
 This mucosa has tiny scrubbers called cilia that direct the flow of mucus and dirt from the sinuses into the nasal cavity and to the back of the throat where it can be swallowed.
 A sticky layer of mucus coats the cilia and prevents particles and bacteria from getting into the sinuses.
 One liter of mucus is made per day to help keep the sinuses clean.
 The mucosa of the nose helps to warm and humidify as well as purify the air we breathe.

 The maxillary, frontal and anterior ethmoid cells drain through a common channel called the “osteomeatal complex” which is located in the anterior nasal cavity.
 The posterior ethmoids and sphenoid sinuses drain into the posterior nasal cavity.